BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 For the purposes of this article it's important to know that Atomic Design breaks design systems (and the components that make up an application) into five levels.

-It begins by starting at the smallest component level (atoms) and combining those to create larger components (molecules)which themselves get combined into still larger comonents (organisms) which are then dispalyed in logical groups (templates) that make up the the app (pages).
+It begins by starting at the smallest component level (atoms) and combining those to create larger components (molecules)which themselves get combined into still larger components (organisms) which are then displayed in logical groups (templates) that make up the the app (pages).

 **`Atoms -> Molecules -> Organisms -> Templates -> Pages`**